Accurate Value Real Estate Appraisals can help you remove your Private Mortgage Insurance

-It's largely understood that a 20% down payment is the standard when purchasing a home.
-The lender's risk is often only the remainder between the home value and the sum outstanding on the loan, so the 20% supplies a nice buffer against the costs of foreclosure, reselling the home, and typical value variations in the event a purchaser doesn't pay.
+A 20% down payment is usually accepted when buying a house.
+The lender's risk is often only the remainder between the home value and the amount due on the loan, so the 20% adds a nice cushion against the costs of foreclosure, reselling the home, and natural value changes in the event a borrower is unable to pay.

-During the recent mortgage boom of the last decade, it became customary to see lenders commanding down payments of 10, 5 or sometimes 0 percent.
-A lender is able to manage the additional risk of the small down payment with Private Mortgage Insurance or PMI.
-This supplemental policy guards the lender if a borrower doesn't pay on the loan and the value of the home is lower than what is owed on the loan.
+During the recent mortgage upturn of the mid 2000s, it became common to see lenders taking down payments of 10, 5 or even 0 percent.
+How does a lender endure the added risk of the small down payment?
+The solution is Private Mortgage Insurance or PMI.
+PMI covers the lender in the event a borrower defaults on the loan and the worth of the house is less than the loan balance.

-PMI is pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and oftentimes isn't even tax deductible.
-It's money-making for the lender because they obtain the money, and they receive payment if the borrower doesn't pay, opposite from a piggyback loan where the lender consumes all the costs.
+PMI is costly to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and many times isn't even tax deductible.
+Separate from a piggyback loan where the lender takes in all the damages, PMI is beneficial for the lender because they collect the money, and they receive payment if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can homebuyers prevent bearing the cost of PMI?
+How can home owners avoid bearing the cost of PMI?

-The Homeowners Protection Act of 1998 forces the lenders on nearly all loans to automatically cancel the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
-Acute homeowners can get off the hook sooner than expected.
-The law stipulates that, at the request of the home owner, the PMI must be abandoned when the principal amount equals only 80 percent.
+The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically cease the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
+The law stipulates that, at the request of the home owner, the PMI must be dropped when the principal amount equals just 80 percent.
+So, wise homeowners can get off the hook ahead of time.

-Because it can take many years to get to the point where the principal is only 20% of the initial loan amount, it's necessary to know how your home has increased in value.
-After all, every bit of appreciation you've acquired over the years counts towards abolishing PMI.
-So what's the reason for paying it after the balance of your loan has fallen below the 80% threshold?
-Even when nationwide trends indicate falling home values, realize that real estate is local.
-Your neighborhood may not be heeding the national trends and/or your home may have acquired equity before things cooled off.
+Considering it can take countless years to arrive at the point where the principal is just 20% of the original amount borrowed, it's important to know how your home has grown in value.
+After all, any appreciation you've obtained over time counts towards dismissing PMI.
+So why should you pay it after the balance of your loan has dropped below the 80% mark?
+Even when nationwide trends indicate plummeting home values, be aware that real estate is local.
+Your neighborhood might not be following the national trends and/or your home might have gained equity before things simmered down.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a tough thing to know.
-It is an appraiser's job to keep up with the market dynamics of their area.
-At Accurate Value Real Estate Appraisals, we know when property values have risen or declined.
-We're masters at determining value trends in South Lyon, Oakland County and surrounding areas.
-When faced with figures from an appraiser, the mortgage company will most often drop the PMI with little anxiety.
-At that time, the homeowner can relish the savings from that point on.
+The hardest thing for many homeowners to know is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can certainly help.
+It is an appraiser's job to understand the market dynamics of their area.
+At Accurate Value Real Estate Appraisals, we're masters at analyzing value trends in South Lyon, Oakland County and surrounding areas, and we know when property values have risen or declined.
+Faced with data from an appraiser, the mortgage company will often cancel the PMI with little effort.
+At that time, the home owner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: